-15. Turn on the mill (and servo control, if applicable) and home the indexer.
+15. Turn on the mill (and servo control, if applicable) and home the indexer by pressing the zero return button.

 2.2 Interfacing To Other Equipment

 Interfacing is an unfriendly word that inspires fear in most non-electrical people.
 In reality, you are interfacing objects all the time.
 Hooking up a stereo, computer, or VCR requires many connections, or interfaces.
 Plugging a lamp into the wall and turning the switch on is really interfacing a 100 watt incandescent lamp up to a 15 Megawatt generating plant.
 While there are hundreds of connections between your lamp and the power company, it is really a simple process.
 The HAAS controls are just as simple.